San Pedro Cactus (Trichocereus pachanoi): The Collector’s Complete Botanical Guide

 The collector’s read on Trichocereus pachanoi is that it is the easiest gateway to a serious columnar collection.
 Fast, forgiving, hardy enough for in-ground planting in much of the western US, and supplied with enough provenance literature that you can chase known clones if you want to.
 The PC stock most retail buyers get is botanically anomalous but still grows the way the species is supposed to grow.
 The accession lines (KK339, Hutchison, Juul’s, Huancabamba) bring documented field origin and small but recognizable phenotypic differences.

 If you can grow any large columnar cactus in your climate, you can grow San Pedro.
 If your climate is borderline, container culture and the dry-cold rule above will keep it alive.
+For the wider genus and its relatives, browse the rare cactus encyclopedia.

 Sources & references